 'Clinical Establishments Act to be strictly implemented'

-Rajasthan government today said that Clinical Establishments (Registration and Regulation) Act will be strictly implemented to check instances of private clinics and hospitals flouting rules while treating BPL patients.
+Rajasthan government on Thursday said that Clinical Establishments (Registration and Regulation) Act will be strictly implemented to check instances of private clinics and hospitals flouting rules while treating BPL patients.

-Jaipur: Rajasthan government today said that Clinical Establishments (Registration and Regulation) Act will be strictly implemented to check instances of private clinics and hospitals flouting rules while treating BPL patients.
+Jaipur: Rajasthan government on Thursday said that Clinical Establishments (Registration and Regulation) Act will be strictly implemented to check instances of private clinics and hospitals flouting rules while treating BPL patients.

 While responding to a Special Mention motion moved in the Assembly by BSP member Manoj Nyangli, Medical and Health Minister R S Rathore said that the Clinical Establishments (Registration and Regulation) Act, 2012 was adopted by the previous Congress government in August 2011, notified in June 2013 and now certain amendments were tabled in the House by the present government.